khaledalyawad/angular-dreamfactory/README.md

   $scope.loginFunc = function() {

-    // Call to the DreamFactory user service using provided login method DreamFactory.api.user.login($scope.creds,
+    // Call to the DreamFactory user service using provided login method
+    // Here was have passed in our success/error callbacks DreamFactory.api.user.login($scope.creds,

       // Success function
       function(result) {

-        // Here was have passed in our success/error callbacks
-        // your data will not be wrapped in a 'data' object
+        // returned data will not be wrapped in a 'data' object

         // Handle login success
         console.log(result)